ighinawho/ighinawho.github.io/observing.md

 <!--## <span style="color:#FF6347">Observ</span><span style="color:#3CB371">ing Exp</span><span style="color:#4169E1">erience </span> -->
 ## Observing Experience

-I work with many telescopes across the entire electromagnetic spectrum and I have experience in the preparation-execution-reduction of multi-wavelength data.
+I work with many telescopes across the entire electromagnetic spectrum and I have experience in the preparation, execution and reduction of multi-wavelength data from more than 20 instruments.
-Overall, I have accumulated over 270 hours of observations with radio/sub-mm arrays, about 200 hours with optical/NIR telescopes and more than 850 kilo-seconds with X-ray telescopes.
+As principal investigator, I have accumulated more than 270 hours of observations with radio/sub-mm arrays, over 200 hours with optical/NIR telescopes and more than 850 kilo-seconds (235 hours) with X-ray telescopes.

 ### <span style="color:#B22222">Radio band: </span>